twilio/autopilot-cli/readme.md

 NOTE: To uninstall/unlink, run `$ sudo npm unlink`

 ## Configuration
-Before using the CLI it needs to be configured with with a valid Twilio Account SID and Auth Token.
+To use the Twilio Autopilot CLI, you first need to configure your Twilio Account SID and Auth Token.
 Optionally, multiple accounts can be configured using the `--profile` option to associate an Account SID and Auth Token with a profile name.

-To configure the CLI with your Twilio credentials run the following command: `$ ta init`
+To configure the CLI with your Twilio credentials run the following command: `$ ta init`.
+Credentials will be saved in a local JSON file in `~/.twilio/config.json`.

 The first set of credentials you provide will become your 'default' profile.
 You can add additional profiles or update an existing profile by running the following command: `$ ta init --profile test-profile` (where 'test-profile' the the profile name you'd like to add/update).